hygull/type-script/README.md

 ### Objects
 An object is defined as an instance which contains set of key-value pairs.

-The values can be scalar values, functions or even an array of other objects.
+The values can be scalar values, functions, structures like tuples, an array of other objects etc.

 ```typescript
 /*
     {